My Santa (film)

-My Santa is a 2019 Indian Malayalam-language comedy drama christmas film, directed by Sugeeth and written by Jemin Cyriac, starring Dileep, Manasvi Kottachi, Devanandha, Sunny Wayne, Anusree and Kalabhavan Shajohn.
-The film is produced by Nishad Koya, Ajeesh OK, Sajith Krishna and Saritha Sugeeth for the banner of Wall Poster Entertainment.
+My Santa is a 2019 Indian Malayalam-language comedy drama christmas film, directed by Sugeeth and written by Jemin Cyriac, starring Dileep, Sunny Wayne, Manasvi Kottachi, Anaswara Rajan, Anusree, Deva Nandha, Kalabhavan Shajohn, Shine Tom Chacko and Indrans with Aju Varghese make in cameo appearance.
+The film is produced by Nishad Koya, Ajeesh OK, Sajith Krishna, and Saritha Sugeeth for the banner of Wall Poster Entertainment.
 The music is composed by Vidyasagar.

 Plot

 Aisa Elizabeth, a second-grader, lost her father, mother, and grandmother in an accident.
 She is staying with her grandfather.
-Grandfather, pet Elliamma, loving neighbors and schoolgirl Anna Teresa is her world.
+Grandfather, pet Elliamma, loving neighbors, and schoolgirl, Anna Teresa, are her world.

 Santa is the protagonist of Aisa's mind from her grandfather's stories.
-She hoped that Santa Claus is alive somewhere and that Santa would come to see her once in a while.
-She also had some wish to ask Santa that Christmas.
-Last Christmas night, Santa arrives to meet Aisa as she wishes.
-Santa accompanies her that night to fulfil her wishes.
+She hopes that Santa Claus is alive somewhere and that Santa will come to see her once in a while.
+She also has some wishes to ask Santa that Christmas.
+Last Christmas night, Santa arrives to meet Aisa and accompanies her that night to fulfill her wishes.